MattDemers/tutorials/mattOS Manual.md

+# mOS - A retro-inspired stream theme

+Hello and welcome!
+My name is [Matt Demers](https://onemorematt.com), and thanks for downloading mOS.

+I originally created this theme to tinker with a layout that's modular, and didn't require me to create an entire new layout every time I wanted to play something at a different aspect ratio.
+By creating individual window "frames" that could be placed on top of the content (games, video, images, chat, etc), they could be resized and moved as needed.

+The cool thing was, as most people are familiar with windows-based operating systems, the idea of resizing things on the fly and layering windows comes naturally.
+I thought this was a fun idea to take to its conclusion.

+Below are a set of instructions for both the windows and the bottom task bar to complete the operating system look.
+I hope this helps.

 ## Included frames/graphics and quick guide

 * "Dimensions: Inner" means the transparent rectangle inside the frame.
 This is where you'd fit your content, webcam, or chat.